 A good review should be able to take subjective views into account while still presenting a balanced and informed opinion.

-The Edinburgh49 team uses our ‘Nae Bad’ & ‘Outstanding’ labels as a means of articulating reviewers’ personal reactions to the shows they see.
+The Get Your Coats On team uses our ‘Nae Bad’ & ‘Outstanding’ labels as a means of articulating reviewers’ personal reactions to the shows they see.
 Thus a 3-star show might still be thought ‘Outstanding’ if our writer thinks something truly memorable has been achieved.

 Our rules for reviewers: